The roads are jammed, the kids

 transform an ordinary car trip into an adventure.

-A few years ago, Megan and I were trapped in an ice
+A few years ago, we were trapped in an ice storm

-storm in north Texas somewhere east of Amarillo on
+in north Texas somewhere east of Amarillo on Christmas

-Christmas Eve.
-It was a dark, frigid night, and it
+Eve.
+It was a dark, frigid night, and it was a little

-was a little bit scary, but our CB radio made it possible
+bit scary, but our CB radio made it possible to

-the 18-wheeler stuck in front of me.
-Seven years later,
+18-wheeler stuck in front of me.
+Nine years later,

-This isn't to say that I hope you get stuck
+This isn't to say that we hope you get

-in an ice storm this holiday season.
-But if you do find
+stuck in an ice storm this holiday season.
+But if

-yourself dining on Spam and fruit cocktail instead of
+you do find yourself dining on SPAM and fruit cocktail

-turkey and cranberries, it isn't a tragedy; it's an
+instead of turkey and cranberries, it isn't a tragedy;

-adventure.
+it's an adventure.
 After all, life's a journey.
-Be thankful
+Be

 Happy